cp2k/dbcsr/src/acc/libsmm_acc/predict/README.md

 #### 4. Train

 For each algorithm, build a predictive model using decision trees and feature selection based on the features' permutation importance.

 ```%bash
 ./predict_train.py  # --algo medium --folder /scratch/autotuning_dataset, e.g.
 ```

 Use the command-line parameters `--folder` and `--destination_folder` to choose the folder from which data is read, as well as the folder to which models, logs, etc. are written.
-EXPLAIN:
--m
--o (recommended)
--j and what to do if memerrors
--g and what it is for
--r: remove this !?!?!?
---splits: consider changing default value to '5' meh, no real need to explain this There are more parameters less critical.
-Read more using `--help`

 Repeat this step for all algorithms.
 This may take several hours.
 For example, training algorithm 'medium' for the P100 took 11 hours on a single Greina (CSCS) node.
 Moreover, depending on the size of the training data, large amounts of memory may be needed.
 For example, training algorithm 'medium' for the P100 was run on a 192 GB node.